BOARD OF DIRECTORS

 Treasurer

 Dawn was a passionate ballet dancer growing up in Houston, Texas.
 She no longer dances and was not blessed with any other artistic talent.
 She has always enjoyed the arts in any form and is honored to serve on the Board of Tri Arts Project.
 She has over 30 years of experience in governmental accounting, financial management, financing, and long range planning.
-She currently is Director of Outsourcing for CliftonLarsonAllen providing financial management and advisory services to several special districts, cities and towns, counties, school districts and charter schools throughout Colorado and Utah.
+She currently is Director of Outsourcing for CliftonLarsonAllen providing financial management and advisory services to several special districts, cities and towns, counties, school districts and charter schools throughout Colorado and Utah.Â

 She also assists clients with financial forecasts for their initial formation and obtaining needed financing.
 Dawn has taught various presentations related to governmental accounting and financial reporting, municipal bonds, TABOR and Public Sector Accounting.
-Her greatest joy is spending time with my family, including traveling, camping, jeeping, and exploring the great outdoors with her husband.
+Her greatest joy is spending time with her family, including traveling, camping, jeeping, and exploring the great outdoors with her husband.

 Secretary